apache/yunikorn-core/docs/sorting_policy.md

 Short description: first in first out, based on application create time
 Config value: fifo (default)
 Behaviour:
-Before sorting the requests are filtered and must have pending asks.
+Before sorting the requests are filtered and must have pending repeats.

-Requests are sorted based on the time the request was created only.
+Requests are sorted based on the time the request was created.
-The oldest request will be considered first.
+The oldest request will be considered first by the scheduler.

 ### PrioritySortPolicy
 Short description: sorts requests from highest to the lowest priority
 Config value: priority
 Behaviour:
-Before sorting the requests are filtered and must have pending asks.
+Before sorting the requests are filtered and must have pending repeats.

 Priority is a non-negative integer number.
 Zero (0) is considered the lowest priority in the range.

-Requests with the same priority for one application are sorted based on the time the request was created.
+Requests with the same priority are sorted based on the time the request was created.
 Within a priority requests are thus always considered in a first in first out order.